Configure hardware acceleration for the Android Emulator

 Virtualization extension requirements

-In addition to the development environment requirements, your computer's processor must support one of the following virtualization extensions technologies:
+In addition to the development environment requirements, your computer's processor must support virtualization extensions.
+Supported processors are:

-• Intel Virtualization Technology (VT, VT-x, vmx) extensions
+• Intel Processors with Intel Virtualization Technology (VT-x, vmx)

-Most modern processors support these virtualization extensions.
-If you're not sure whether your processor supports these extensions, check the specifications for your processor on the manufacturer's site.
-If your processor doesn't support one of these extensions, then you can't use VM acceleration.
+If you're unsure whether your processor supports the required extensions, check the specifications for your processor on the manufacturer's site.
+If your processor doesn't support these extensions, then you can't use VM acceleration.

 Restrictions